Chi-teck/drupal-lemp/README.md

 # Docker LEMP stack for Drupal development

+## Disclaimer
+The container is intendent for local usage and should be never used in production environment.

 ## Running the container

 Basically you can run the container in two ways.
 The first one (classic) is exposing container services through explicit port mapping.